arsh1991/Fat-Cat/Wiki/Suhel's-Log.md

 ## Oct.
 18 2017
 Trying to debug issues in the exiting sample game project created.
 The movement of the object was not visible and tried to search online for the solution but could not find any proper solution.
 Looked for design patterns as well side by side and found state design pattern suitable for our game because functions of the main object differ when its state are changed.

+##Oct.
+23 2017
+Working on scoring metrics of the game.Made changes in the on collison function which updates score on head to head collision with enemy.
+Created one more scoring metric on the head-up display in HUD.js, though not working yet but will be used in counting the number of burgers or protein bars eaten by fat cat.